cmaahs/global-mute-spoon/README.md

 Presumably other collaboration/conference tools may also practice this behavior, so a callback was added to handle this change.

+## The glories of Mojave

+It turns out that some of my fellow MacOS users haven't upgraded to Mojave yet, and thus the whole changing the background colors doesn't actually show through their menubar and dock.
+How quickly one forgets that those didn't used to be transparent...

+So, in with the OLD, and some extra options to add some text to make it more visible that you are unmuted...
+Which of course is the whole point.

+I've brought back the Microphone icon from the original Push2Talk.lua script, and added an option to add a Title/Text component to it.

 ## Installation

 This will create a ~/tmp temp file in your home directory and clone the repository into it, then move the Spoon to the ~/.hammerspoon/Spoons install directory.
 Then add the base loading lines into your ~/.hammerspoon/init.lua file.
 Once complete you can clean up the ~/tmp/global-mute-spoon directory as you see fit.